 For example, two doctors want to reduce overhead.
 They both find Zen, take a demo, and sign up.
 Doctor 1 sends his only their lead assistant in for training, glosses over the change in a staff meeting, and skips the next training session altogether.
 I can tell you already this team is set up for failure.
 On the other hand, Doctor 2 engages their team through the entire process.
 They discuss “the why” at length so that the team does not feel it is a change for the sake of change.
 Instead, they see how this new process will benefit them and make their lives easier.
 Everyone who is involved with supplies is in for both training sessions.
 They ask engaging questions and work to understand what they do not know.
 The doctor stays involved through the implementation process and holds the team accountable for their end of the bargain.

 Doctor 1’s office will struggle with buy-in at the team level.
 “I don’t understand it.”
 “It just creates extra steps in my day.”
 “I have my own process.”
 This team will also not be able to make full use of Zen.
-They will not verify orders in a timely fashion, which will not allow them to restock their inventory with one click.
+They will not verify orders in a timely fashion, which will not allow them to restock their dental inventory management software with one click.
 Now, they are back to their old ways of counting each item and guessing what they would need for the month to come.
 Then the end of the month comes in emergency orders are being placed and the budget smashed to ruins.

 Doctor 2’s office will look far different.
 They put in some leg work at the beginning but now the team is operating better and freer than ever.
 There is never a worry whether they will have everything because they always do.
 Orders come in every two weeks and the team hardly seems to notice.
 There is not a mad dash to the supply order because everyone knows they will have what they need.
 The ordering process takes less than 10 minutes and they are using that time to more effectively treat patients.